msolorio/workout_app/README.md

 - Signiture is generated with the header and payload
   - verifies the JWT has not been tampered with

+Session data does not need to be stored on the server
+- Implementation is completely stateless

 Security issues
+- Store in HTTPOnly cookie - inaccessible by JavaScript, XSS attacks
 - do not store sensitive data in the token
 - do not allow it to be valid longer than necessary